-Alana Hunt (b.1984) is an artist, writer and cultural producer living on Miriwoong Country in the remote north-west of Australia.
-Her work distils complex and controversial issues into personal encounters that are challenging, poetic, and at once absurd and meaningful.
+Alana Hunt is an artist, writer and culture producer living on Miriwoong Country in the remote north-west of Australia.
+Her work distills complex and controversial issues into personal encounters that are challenging, poetic, and at once absurd and meaningful.
 The capacity of art and ideas to intervene in and give shape to the public sphere lies at the foundation of what she does.
 South Asia and remote Australia are central to her life and work.

 Since 2009, Alana’s most comprehensive bodies of work have emerged through ongoing conversations with the sounds and currents that emanate from occupied Kashmir.
 The tactical media intervention, Paper txt msgs from Kashmir (2009-2011), responded to a ban on all pre-paid phones in the region.
 The participatory memorial Cups of nun chai (2010-2017) emerged from the summer of 2010 where over 100 people died in pro-freedom protests.
-In mid-2016 Cups of nun chai began its latest iteration as a newspaper serial published in the daily newspaper, Kashmir Reader three times a week until March 2017.
+In mid-2016 Cups of nun chai began its latest iteration as a newspaper serial published in the daily newspaper, Kashmir Reader three times a week over an eleven month period, reaching tens of thousands of people on a weekly basis in the most densely militarised place in the world.
 Read more about this journey here.

 Alana has made work about the subtlety of rebellion found in scratched tobacco tins, the holes in the fences of sheep farms around Kandos in rural NSW, and the short cuts that have been rendered into the land by the repetition of feet and tyres in the town where she lives.
 She has made videos that connect swarms of grasshoppers in the north-west of Australia with student movements in India.
 In the epic work Mother Alana filmed a dog giving birth to eleven puppies over 24 hours.
 She has produced video stories during curfew in Kashmir and documented the hand-written signs that inhabit the toilets of a hostel for female students in Delhi.

-Alana’s multifaceted practice is grounded locally while circulating globally via publications, exhibitions, media interventions, and conversations.
+Alana’s work is influenced by conceptual and participatory artistic traditions, along with an array of writers and thinkers and activists around the world, and the many places and people that form her worlds in South Asia and remote Australia.
 Her art making, writing and curating blur disciplinary boundaries by engaging with discourses conventionally understood as distinct from the arts—including journalism, history, and the domestic sphere.
 The politics of nation-making, the ambiguous nature of modernity, and the fabric of community run through her work in quiet yet consistent and challenging ways.

 Alana completed her undergraduate degree in Visual Arts (media arts) with first class honours from Sydney College of the Arts at the University of Sydney (2004-2007).
 From 2008-2010 she was based in New Delhi where she undertook a 5 month residency with the Sarai Programme and completed an MA from The School of Arts and Aesthetics of Jawaharlal Nehru University.